 (2) There must be more members of the park liaison committee who are representatives of the long-stay tenants than there are members who are representatives of the park operator.

-(3) The Commissioner may make and publish guidelines with respect to —
+(3) The regulations may prescribe the manner in which the members of a park liaison committee that represent long-stay tenants must be chosen.

-(a) choosing the members of a park liaison committee who are representatives of the long-stay tenants; and
+(4) A park operator must not unduly interfere with how the members of a park liaison committee are chosen by the long-stay tenants.

-(b) the procedures to be observed at meetings of a park liaison committee.
+Penalty for this subsection: a fine of $5 000.

+[Section 60 amended: No. 28 of 2020 s.
+57.]

 61. Functions of park liaison committee

 (1) The principal objective of a park liaison committee is to assist the park operator to maintain and improve the lifestyle and wellbeing of persons who use the residential park as their sole or principal place of residence.